Loading...

 The Fission CLI and Webnative SDK use the InterPlanetary File System (IPFS) for networking and data transfer.
 IPFS uses peer-to-peer communication to exchange data between peers.

 What is IPFS?
 IPFS is a distributed system for storing and accessing files, websites, applications, and data.
-If you aren't already familiar with IPFS, you may want to read Protocol Lab's guide.
+If you aren't already familiar with IPFS, you may want to read Protocol Lab's What is IPFS? guide.

 In the browser, the Webnative SDK connects with Fission peers to access and update user data.
 Likewise, the Fission CLI connects with Fission peers to publish websites.
 In both cases, you can substitute your own peers by running your own Fission server.